quixotically/Essay-Form/README.md

 config.stylesSet = 'my_styles';
 ```

 Note: the last line where config.stylesSet is called sets all the styles for the editor.
 In setting this to 'my_styles', all default CKEditor styles are lost.
 When I briefly looked it up, there didn't seem to be a way to just concatenate via a method your styles to the default.
-So, two options would be to load your own style file using this syntax http://docs.ckeditor.com/#!/api/CKEDITOR.config-cfg-stylesSet, or to find and manually add your styles to CKEditor's default styles.
+So, two options would be to load your own style file using this syntax http://docs.ckeditor.com/#!/api/CKEDITOR.config-cfg-stylesSet, or to find and manually add your styles to CKEditor's default styles, which are probably at styles.js.

 VERY IMPORTANT: I realized at some point that the content from the editor would sometimes be missing from the emails.
 This is because the editor doesn't update its content internally immediately upon a change.
 So, you need to make sure to manually update it before submitting a form, with this: